 The software development community around the world was outraged.
 Programmers staged street protests, started on-line discussions and “Free Dmitry” and “Free Sklyarov” campaigns.
-My son Ilya participated in a protest in front of the Adobe headquarters, something which affected me personally.
+My son Ilya participated in a protest in front of the Adobe headquarters.
+That had affected me personally.
 I felt compelled to join in the discussions and became a zealous participant.
 Thus this book came into being.
 First, main ideas had been defined post-by-post, letter-by-letter.
 They were then composed as the diary of an exploration of “exclusive rights” and related issues.
 The explorers happened to be five first-graders and their teacher, the naive philosopher.
 They discuss different aspects of culture, its relationship to human beings and to the human condition, to civilization in general and to economics in particular.
 The teacher introduces questions, becomes inspired by the discussions, and writes down his own thoughts.
-He then develops doubts and new ideas, brings them back, delves further into discussion with the kids, and writes again . . .
+Those he brings back, delves further into discussion with the kids, and writes again…

 Chapter 1.
 First Graders on the Magic Planet

 In this chapter five first-graders discuss what authors and publishers are paid for.
 Students discover that everyone should be fine without any exclusive rights.

 Chapter 2.
 Inquiry on the Nature of Art

 Here, the teacher investigates complicated interrelations between culture, creativity, freedom of speech, etc. He comes to unexpected, but important conclusions regarding the nature of culture.

 This time, first, the teacher himself, and then first-graders explore interrelations between the arts and the human psyche.

 Here, the teacher and the first-graders discover that elements of creativity and, consequently, culture can be found in any, even the most “non-creative” human activity.